ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * A BPI system is operational.
 * A BPI Subject Account exists.
-* A cryptographic technique to ensure the cryptographic verifiablity of the audit trail.
+* A cryptographic technique to ensure the cryptographic verifiability of the audit trail.

 Test Steps: